FEMA Fire Management Assistance Declaration – Wyoming Red Canyon Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Connecticut to supplement state, tribal and local recovery efforts in areas affected by the Hawthorne Fire on October 21, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Idaho to supplement state, tribal and local recovery efforts in areas affected by the Sunset Fire on August 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: